arcangelo7/open-access/README.md

 R1\.
 Meta(data) is richly described with a plurality of accurate and relevant attributes: our data and metadata are described through a rich and vary series of labels including the date of collection and modification of the data, the licence, the publisher, the creator, their content.

 R1.1\.
-(Meta)data are released with a clear and accessible data usage license (Creative Common License CC BY 4.0).
+(Meta)data are released with a clear and accessible data usage license (Creative Common License CC BY-SA 4.0).

 R1.2\.
 (Meta)data are associated with detailed provenance: our project includes information about the provenance of data in a machine-readable format in the metadata codification.